Can You Get Car Insurance With a Permit?

-Almost all states require drivers to carry at least liability auto insurance.
+Note that almost all states require permit drivers to have at least liability auto insurance.

 How to get learner driver insurance